 Identify the different types of soils in the line diagram given below.
 Determine the soil on the basis of following chart.
-Is it easy to roll into a ball

 If the proportion of larger sized particles is more, we call the soil sandy.
 If the proportion of fine particles is more, the soil is clay.
 If large and fine particles are present in equal proportions, the soil is called loam.

 Let us do-7: The Moisture Content of Soil